sekalYT/autorestart/README.md

 The script contains the #settings location.
 Current variables will appear below it, in which you can specify the time of your restart (for example, restarthour = 22 -> restart will occur at 22:00)
-You can change hours, minutes, seconds and microseconds (I don't know what you need them for)
+You can change hours, minutes, seconds and microseconds (I don't know what you need them for) I'm also put in repo a bat file for simple use on OS Windows, enjoy!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------